kudashevs/codewars-javascript/README.md

 # A collection of JavaScript Codewars katas

 A collection of JavaScript Codewars katas made for fun and practice.
-The main idea is to solve different programming tasks of many types and difficulty levels in different languages on a regular basis.
+The main idea behind this project is to solve programming tasks of many types and difficulty levels in different ways and programming languages on a regular basis.